 “Because faculty make critical decisions about a student’s advancement, inappropriate faculty-student interactions assume exceptional significance.
 No non- academic or personal ties should be allowed to interfere with academic integrity of the teacher-student relationship.
 With respect to sexual relations in particular, what might appear consensual, even to the parties involved, may not in fact be so.
 Any instance of sexual relations between a faculty member and any student, undergraduate or graduate, when the faculty member is in a direct supervisory role with that student shall normally be deemed unprofessional conduct.”

 This statement on sexual harassment and consensual relations was adopted by the Faculty Senate in May of 1990 and subsequently accepted as University policy by former President Lois B. DeFleur.
-Students, faculty and staff are urged to report incidents of sexual harassment promptly to Andrew Baker, Title IX Coordinator, Library South G514, 7-2486 or Karen A. Jones, Vice President for Diversity, Equity and Inclusion, Library South G546, 7-4775.
+Students, faculty and staff are urged to report incidents of sexual harassment promptly to Andrew Baker, Sr. Compliance Officer and Title IX Coordinator, Library South G514, 7-2486 or Karen A. Jones, Vice President for Diversity, Equity and Inclusion, Library South G546, 7-4775.